Indian art world's #MeToo reckoning: Forging an equitable future demands a sisterhood of feminist killjoys - Firstpost

 Read part 1 of this column here.

-In her 1997 ground-breaking, genre-bending book, I Love Dick, Chris Kraus writes, “Who gets to speak and why... is the only question”.
+Chris Kraus, in her 1997, ground-breaking, genre-bending book, I Love Dick, writes, “Who gets to speak and why... is the only question”.
 But whose speech is listened to, declared legitimate, and is therefore validated and not disbelieved is also a function of sexism.

 Sara Ahmed, in her 2016 book, Living a Feminist Life, posits the term “feminist killjoy” to describe women whom no one wants to invite to any party or have at any dinner table because our feminist ‘tendencies’ dictate that we cannot help but expose hypocrisies, injustices, sexism, and inequalities, whenever we encounter them.
 We cannot hold our tongue.
 She urges us to recalibrate the potentiality of this position of seeming alienation.
 “To be unseated by the table of happiness might be to threaten not simply that table, but what gathers around it, what gathers on it.
 When you are unseated, you can even get in the way of those who are seated, those who want more than anything to keep their seats.
 To threaten the loss of the seat can be to kill the joy of the seat,” she says.
 “Let’s take the figure of the feminist killjoy seriously!
 One feminist project could be to give the killjoy back her voice.
 While hearing feminists as killjoys might be a form of dismissal, there is an agency that this dismissal rather ironically reveals.
 We can respond to the accusation with a ‘yes’.”